Prices from £13.95

 Depression and suicidal thoughts have been reported by patients receiving treatment with Finasteride.
 If you experience a decline in your mental health during your course of treatment, you should stop taking Finasteride and seek medical advice from your doctor as soon as possible.

 If you experience any side effects while taking Finasteride, speak to your doctor or a pharmacist.
-You can check out our pharmacist's guide on how to reduce side effects of finasteride.
+You can check out our pharmacist's guide on how to reduce the side effects of finasteride.

 Finasteride contains lactose monohydrate.
 Speak to your doctor before taking Finasteride if your doctor has indicated that you are allergic or sensitive to certain sugars.